Lee Yoo-jin (filmmaker): 10th anniversary of Zip Cinema and film The Priest

-Lee's next project, The Priests holds special significance for her, as it represents both the 10th anniversary production of Zip Cinema and its 10th film.
-This project not only reflects the culmination of a decade for the production company but also serves as a crucial stepping stone for its future endeavors.
-However, there were concerns surrounding The Priests, given its risky elements for an anniversary project, including its exploration of the occult—an underrepresented genre in Korea—and the unconventional premise of a "priest rescuing a possessed girl."
+Lee's next project, The Priests held significant importance as both the tenth film and the tenth-anniversary production for Zip Cinema.
+While it marked a decade of work for the company, the project was considered a commercial risk due to its focus on the occult, a genre then underrepresented in South Korean cinema.
+The unconventional premise involved a priest attempting to rescue a possessed girl.
 The film was written and directed by Jang Jae-hyun, based on his award-winning short film 12th Assistant Deacon.

-The cast includes Kim Yoon-seok as Father Kim, Gang Dong-won as Deacon Choi, Park So-dam as Young-shin, and Kim Eui-sung as the Dean of Clergy.
+The cast featured Kim Yoon-seok as Father Kim, Gang Dong-won as Deacon Choi, Park So-dam as Young-shin, and Kim Eui-sung as the Dean of Clergy.
 The Priests debuted at number one during its opening weekend, grossing ₩13 billion.
-By its third weekend, the film had grossed at the South Korean box office.
+By its third weekend, the film had grossed ₩35 billion at the South Korean box office.